-int LSmodifySET( pLSmodel pModel, cha iSETnum, int iSETnnz, int paiSETcol 51 --- ---- paiSETcols A pointer to an integer array containing the indices of variables in the set specified with iSETnum.
+int LSmodifySET(pLSmodel pModel, char cSETtype, int iSETnum, int iSETnnz, int paiSETcols) ----- ---

 Name Description pModel A pointer to an instance of LSmodel. cSETtype A character variable containing the new type for the specified set. iSETnum An integer variable containing the index of the set to apply the modification. iSETnnz An integer variable containing the number of variables in the set specified with iSETnum .